Inquiry into body found in North Port continues

-NORTH PORT — The investigation into what was called a possible drowning near a construction site of new homes continued on Monday.
+NORTH PORT — The investigation into a possible drowning near a construction site of new homes continued on Monday.

 A 50-year-old man was found face down in the pond in West Villages’ community of Gran Paradiso about 200 feet from the road late last week, reports show.